cloudshare360/domain-driven-design-in-practice/01-introduction/1.4-why-domain-driven-design/README.md

 ## Visual Resources

+The chapter includes four key diagrams that illustrate the relationship between fundamental software principles and Domain-Driven Design:

 ![YAGNI Principle](images/image.png)
-*YAGNI (You Are Not Gonna Need It) - Implement only what you need now*
+*YAGNI (You Are Not Gonna Need It) - Demonstrates why implementing only current needs prevents waste and over-engineering*

 ![KISS Principle](images/image-1.png)
-*KISS (Keep It Short and Simple) - Make implementation as simple as possible*
+*KISS (Keep It Short and Simple) - Shows how simple implementations lead to readable, maintainable code*

 ![Core Development Principles](images/image-2.png)
-*The two fundamental principles every programmer should follow*
+*Illustrates how YAGNI and KISS work together as the foundation of effective software development*

 ![DDD Benefits](images/image-3.png)
-*How Domain-Driven Design complements YAGNI and KISS principles*
+*Visualizes how Domain-Driven Design enhances and complements the YAGNI and KISS principles*

+**💡 Reading Tip**: These images are integrated throughout the [complete transcript](transcript-full.md) with contextual explanations to help you follow the concepts visually as you read.

 ## Content Structure